aakashks/gmail_organizer/README.md

 similar to those mails which were not important for me and had not been labeled by me.
 Feature for active/ online learning might be added in the future.
 2. Currently only the body of any email is considered for classification.
+3. Some mails cannot be read as their parsed json data format doesn't match one of the predefined ones.

 ## References
 [GMail API reference](https://developers.google.com/gmail/api/reference/rest/v1/users.messages)\